microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 CoffeeMachine on the left which ran to completion but it went to the `RefillRequired` state which means it detected the coffee beans empty state.
 Then this first machine was halted.
 The FailoverDriver then started a new CoffeeMachine, which made it all the way to GrindingBeans where it tripped the saftey assert in `MockSensors`.
-So the bug here is that somehow, the second CoffeeMachine instance missed the fact that it was low on coffee beans.
+So the bug here is that somehow, the second `CoffeeMachine` instance missed the fact that it was low on coffee beans.
-So bug exists in the code somewhere.
+A bug exists in the code somewhere.
 Can you find it?

 It is not a trivial bug because the `CheckSensors` state is clearly checking the coffee level by sending the `ReadHopperLevelEvent` to the `MockSensors` actor and `CheckInitialState` does not advance to the `HeatingWater`